Bank of Baroda

 The valuation of unquoted investments and thinly traded investments is an area of inherent risk because of market volatility, unavailability of reliable prices and macroeconomic uncertainty.

-Valuation of investments, classification, identification of non-performing investments and provisioning related to investments are critical functions.
+Valuation of investments, classification, identification of nonperforming investments and provisioning related to investments are critical functions affecting the financial statements.

 Our audit approach towards Investments with reference to the RBI Circulars/directives included the understanding of internal controls and substantive audit procedures in relation to valuation, classification, identification of non-performing investments (NPIs), provisioning/depreciation related to Investments.

-Our audit procedures with respect to audit of Treasury, focused on -
+Our audit procedures with respect to audit of Treasury function included:-

-a) We evaluated and understood the Bank's internal control system to comply with relevant RBI guidelines regarding valuation, classification, identification of NPIs, provisioning/depreciation related to investments.
+a) We evaluated and understood the Bank's internal control system to comply with relevant RBI guidelines regarding classification of investments, valuation thereof, identification and classification of NPIs, provisioning / depreciation related to investments etc.

-b) For the selected smple of investments in hand, we tested accuracy and compliance with the RBI Master Circulars and directions by re-performing valuation for each category of the security.
+b) For selected samples of investments in hand, we tested accuracy and compliance with the RBI Master Circulars and directions by re-performing valuations for each category of investments in accordance with the accounting policies of the Bank.
 Samples were selected after ensuring that all the categories of investments (based on nature of security) were covered in the sample.

 The Key Audit Matter